Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: THE CONSTRUCTION OF THE PROGRAMMER ATTENTION DATASET

-With these four types of keywords in mind, they continued to label another 20 task descriptions.
+\mr{Although there are only four types of keywords, each type is designed to be high-level and inclusive.
+For instance, the ``operator'' type refers to any kind of operation on the data, such as \textit{``sort a list''}, \textit{``connect a database''}, and \textit{``plot a graph''}.} With this labeling standard, the two labelers proceed to label the remaining 144 task descriptions in the HumanEval dataset.
 The Cohen's Kappa score of this round of labeling increased to 0.72, indicating a substantial agreement~\cite{mchugh2012interrater}.
-After resolving the disagreement, they continued to label the remaining 124 task descriptions.
-In the end, they discussed their labels and resolved all disagreements in their labels.
+Then, they discussed and resolved all disagreements.

+To verify these labels, the third author, who was not involved in the previous labeling process, independently labeled the 164 task descriptions from the HumanEval dataset.
+Since Cohen's Kappa can only calculate the agreement level between two labelers, we used Fleiss' Kappa to measure the agreement between the third labeler and the initial labels from the first two labelers.
+The Fleiss' Kappa score is 0.64, indicating a substantial agreement~\cite{fleiss1971measuring}.
+This result shows labels made by the first two labelers are reasonable and can be accepted by other programmers.
+Then, the first two labelers continued to label 974 programming tasks in the MBPP dataset independently, which resulted in a Cohen's Kappa score of 0.73.
+Finally, they resolved all disagreements and used the final set of labels as the programmer's attention dataset.
+The entire labeling process takes 192 person-hours.